- 4

 - World Economic Forum — Cyber Threats 2026

-If your organization wants to strengthen ERP security, you can schedule a Demo or contact our consulting team for a free consultation.
+If your organization wants to strengthen ERP system security, you can schedule a demo or contact our advisory team for further discussion.